Online Resource Allocation with Convex-set Machine-Learned Advice: Pareto Optimal Algorithms

 \section{Pareto Optimal Algorithms}

-In Section we present an optimal solution to the transformed problem \eqref{prob:trans}, denoted by $\pc(\cdot)$, which achieves the optimal robust ratio, denoted by $\Rstar$.
-To do so, as illustrated in Figure \ref{fig:diagram}, we first focus on solving the transformed problem \eqref{prob:trans} for any $x\ge \bar x$; see Section \eqref{sec:optimalright}.
-We refer to this problem as the \emph{right problem} and denote it by \eqref{prob:right}\footnote{If $\bar x >m$, we only need to optimize a single point $p(\bar{x})$.}:
+{We now solve the optimization problem from Section \ref{sec:maxrobust}.
+As shown in Figure \ref{fig:diagram}, we handle this by first solving the right subproblem and then the left subproblem, integrating the two solutions to derive the \( C \)-Pareto optimal algorithm.

-In the right problem, it is sufficient to satisfy the consistency lower and upper bound constraints only at $\bar x$, as indicated by the first constraint in Problem \eqref{prob:right}.
-Let $\pright: [\bar x, \max{m,\bar{x}}]\mapsto [0,m]$ be the optimal solution to the right problem, and define $\RR$ as the optimal objective value of the right problem.
-Crucially, in Theorem \ref{thm:optimal_trans}, we prove that $\pc(x)$, which is the optimal solution to Problem \eqref{prob:trans}, is equal to $\pright(x)$ for any $x\in [\bar x, \max\{m,\bar{x}\}]$.
-Note that the PL function $\pright(\cdot)$ depends on $C$, but for the sake of simplicity, we omit this dependence from our exposition.
+Let an optimal solution to the transformed problem \eqref{prob:trans} be denoted by \(\pc(\cdot)\), which achieves the optimal robust ratio of \(\Rstar\).
+The problem decomposes into two subproblems:

-After characterizing the optimal solution to $\pc(x)$ for any $x\ge \bar x$, we then focus on solving the transformed problem \eqref{prob:trans} for any $x\in [0,\bar x]$.
-See Section \ref{sec:optimalleft}.
-We refer to this problem as the \emph{left problem} and denote it by \eqref{prob:left}.
-The left problem is the same as the transformed problem \eqref{prob:trans} for any $x\in [0,\bar x]$ with one additional constraint that enforces $p(\bar x)$ to be $\pright(\bar x)$, which is equal to $\pc(\bar x)$.
-The left problem can be written as
+In the right problem, it is sufficient to satisfy the consistency lower and upper bound constraints only at \( \bar{x} \).
+Let \( \pright(x) \) be the optimal solution to the right problem, and define \( \RR \) as the optimal objective value.
+Theorem \ref{thm:optimal_trans} proves that \( \pc(x) = \pright(x) \) for any \( x \geq \bar{x} \).